-This modification contains a calculation for the value of genuine reconciliation using data available through the UNC Modification 81 report.
+This modification contains a calculation for the value of genuine reconciliation using data available through the AQ Review Process - Publication of Information Report established by UNC Modification 81.
 This calculation would be applied annually following the publication of the data, thus ensuring that the 'genuine' reconciliation element is updated with the most recent data available.